 Following are a list of articles on the latest edition of the Journal

-- Comparison of Measures of E-cigarette Advertising Exposure and Receptivity (Open Access)
+- Predictive Validity of Tobacco Product Advertising and Retail Availability (Open Access)

 Following are a list of editions of the Journal